Open content and data infrastructure for self-hosted teams.

 Why was CairnCMS created?

 CairnCMS is a fork of Directus v10.
-It was created to preserve the earlier database-first platform under a fully open-source GPLv3 license.
+It was created to preserve the earlier developer-first, database-first platform under a fully open-source GPLv3 license.

 Why should I use CairnCMS instead of Directus?